 Japan has it all: fascinating history, incredible architecture, intriguing traditions, and mesmerizing pop culture.
 And judging by the numbers—thirty million-plus visits by overseas residents in each of 2018 and 2019—the world has taken note!

 The country’s major sights—and increasingly, its off-the-beaten-track gems—bustle with tourists.
 From the modern metropolis of Tokyo and the well-preserved culture capital of Kyoto to the natural wonders and secret hot-spring areas beyond city limits, travelers from abroad are pounding the pavement and padding along ancient paths and across open landscapes to soak up everything the Land of the Rising Sun has to offer.
-Of course, on top of all the country’s regularly scheduled events and festivals, 2020 comes with an extra draw of an international athletic nature.

 With so much to see and do, even a minute of travel trouble is a waste of precious sightseeing time.
 Avoid hitches, and cruise your way to a perfect trip with the following tips, which you can act on the second you clear customs.